 7. Multi-layer Tests

 Using a multi-layered approach to run tests ensures all areas within the development lifecycle are covered.
 From unit, integration (API), system (GUI), and database testing, complete automation must take multiple testing processes into consideration for thorough testing to be carried out.
 As software techniques become more complex (especially taking into consideration the next steps of microservices), having a multi-layer approach in place will help you keep the complexity from overwhelming proper test execution.

 How do you know if your application is working to the best of its ability?
 Is it running optimally or is it crashing during heavy use?
 Performance testing within the delivery cycle is beneficial because it checks the speed, responsiveness, and stability of your application.
 It’s an investigative process that observes how the system is running and find solutions to overcome those observations.
 As such, it should be an integral part of continuous testing.
 After all, if the application is not reliable or the data is not accurate, would you continue to have a great ROI?

-If you want to keep up the speed, maintain low effort to script, and create parallel executions with minimal interdependence, you should use tools to help you with these efforts!
-One of the best tools that can help with your performance testing is Neoload which works well with a continuous testing strategy.
+If you want to keep up the speed, maintain low effort to script, and create parallel executions with minimal interdependence, you should adopt continuous testing tools to help you with these efforts.
+We have a review on the top 10 continuous testing tools for 2023 which you can read to gain a better understanding on the current market.

 Continuous testing is a great way to ensure your product is released to the market at quality customers expect.
 If you incorporate these best practices before implementing continuous testing within your organization, you’ll be off to a great start.
 Additionally, you can also take this free self-assessment to learn where your team is at in the continuous testing maturity roadmap and get expert tips to improve your CI/CD.